 In Year 7, all students learn Latin in forms.
 Additionally, students choose two more languages to study from French, German, Mandarin or Spanish.
-There are parallel Mandarin sets for beginners and for the students who have already learnt Mandarin at Eltham College Junior School.
+There are parallel Mandarin sets for beginners and for students who have already learnt Mandarin at Eltham College Junior School.

-In Year 8, students choose any three of the four languages they have studied in Year 7, and continue with those languages through until the end of Year 9.
+In Year 9, students choose any two of the three languages they have studied in Year 7 and 8, and continue with those languages through until the end of Year 9.

 The IGCSE courses begin in Year 10, when all students must study at least one Modern Language, although a good number opt to study two.